ThinkR-open/bank/README.md

 ### Postgre limitation

-Postgre `bytea` column can only store up to 1GB elements, so you can’t write a cache that’s &gt; 1GB.
+Postgre `bytea` column can only store up to 1GB elements, so you can’t write a cache that’s \> 1GB.

+### Microsoft SQL Server limitation

+Microsoft SQL Server `varchar(max)` column can only store up to 2GB elements, so you can’t write a cache that’s \> 2GB.

 ## Backends